 MUSIC LESSONS FOR ALL

 We offer a wide range of classes and private lessons to meet your needs.
-Infants from birth to 5 years old can participate in our Mommy/Baby/Toddler class Mini Musicians.
-Children ages 4 to 6 can learn piano in a wonderful group setting using our own First Steps in Piano program.
+Little ones can participate in group music classes with parents, children ages 4 to 6 can learn piano in our First Steps in Piano program, and elementary and teen students can learn piano in the Way Cook Keyboarding group classes.
 Students ages 5 to 99 can participate in our private lessons or pairs lessons!
-We offer piano lessons, guitar lessons, violin lessons and more!
+We offer lessons in piano, voice, guitar, violin, viola, and cello.

 What others say about us